Nora668/ResourceGuardians/README.md

 Current website does not work with client data, graph is currently using sample data.
 Sorting algorithm does not return csv to be used with dash.
 Need to connect the 2 dots first.

 1. Make sure sorting algorithm returns a sorted csv file at the end to input into dash.
+2. Check over code, change local link to udel links to work for public.
+3. CLient wants a step by step how to once everything is working.
-2. Making website more public and accessible.
+4. Making website more public and accessible.
-3. Creating more unique graphs to fit client need.
+5. Creating more unique graphs to fit client need.
-4. Obtain more data(dash works well with csv files and client can provide either csv or pdf, recommend csv)
+6. Obtain more data(dash works well with csv files and client can provide either csv or pdf, recommend csv)